smooth stones

 If you aren't paying attention to body alignment and weight distribution now chances are you're already injuring yourself while you're giving a massage.
 You may not feel it now, but it's happening.
 It'll just take you some time to notice.
 It's best to correct bad habits now than wait until you experience pain.

-If you're already experiencing pain from massging, you'll need to take a break from work to recover.
+If you're already experiencing pain from massaging, you'll need to take a break from work to recover.
 That may not seem doable to you, but the alternative is continuing to work and making the injury worse.
 Continuing along that path will make it so that, eventually, you won't be able to give massages at all and you may end up permanently damaged physically.

 Changing old habits can be difficult.
 Try practicing your body mechanics in front of a mirror so you can check your posture.
 You can put a mirror in your treatment room so to check yourself while you work.